physera/onelogin-aws-cli/README.md

 If no config name is provided, the `[defaults]` section is used automatically.

-All other section automatically inherit from the `[defaults]` section, and can define any additional directives as desired.
+All other sections automatically inherit from the `[defaults]` section, and can define any additional directives as desired.

 ### Directives